contains-io/typet/README.rst

 *Types that make coding in Python quick and safe.*

-``typet`` works best with Python 3.6 or later.
+Type[T] works best with Python 3.6 or later.
 Prior to 3.6, object types must use comment type hint syntax.